AnyPortal/AnyPortal/README.md

 # AnyPortal

+> [!IMPORTANT]
+> **Seeking Apple Development Collaborator**
+>
+> We're looking for a partner with a paid Apple Developer Program account who can take part in building (and publishing) the iOS version of our project.
+>
+> If the Network Extension entitlement is not yet enabled, it will need to be requested through Apple.
+>
+> Please reach out via the email listed in our Git commit history.
+>
+> 2025-08-10

 <img src="docs/image/windows.gif" width="624"/> <img src="docs/image/android.gif" height="351"/>

 - v2ray, xray, sing-box, clash, mihomo...
 GUI for Windows, macOS, Linux, Android, (iOS currently blocked).